AdrianaLatorreGit/color-test/README.md

 # color-test
-Exercise to create colors using "change" testing change functions and studying DOM.
+Exercise to create colors using "change"
+Testing change functions and studying DOM to create a button that controls the amount of RGB in the background.